-- Failure to meet and maintain the programmatic requirements (academic or attendance) - Failure to follow safety rules in the lab environment/in the driving yard - Excessive absenteeism - Falsification, misrepresentation, or omission of significant facts at the time of enrollment - Failure to meet financial obligations related to the college - Failure to submit documents required for Admissions, Financial Aid or Academics - Failure to comply with the college's Code of Conduct or classroom rules - Failure to comply to the college's Academic Integrity policy - Failure to comply with the college's dress code upon warning - Possession, use or distribution of illicit drugs or alcohol - Possession of weapons on campus - Failure to meet the specific program requirements/recommendations as listed in the Admissions section of the Student Catalog - Failure to meet the specific program requirements to be placed in a clinical, practicum, or externship experience (such as providing documentation necessary for clinical or externship experience) - Suspension or dismissal from or refusal of Externship, Clinical or Practicum experience site for any reason, if applicable - Failure to obey safety and traffic laws while operating any vehicles or other equipment during AND outside of school hours, including but not limited to DUI violations (CDL program only). - Any other actions that the College may deem to be in violation of its policies and procedures.
+- Failure to meet and maintain the programmatic requirements (academic or attendance) - Failure to meet Satisfactory Academic Progress (SAP) Requirements - Failure to follow safety rules in the lab environment/in the driving yard. - Excessive absenteeism - Excessive Failed Grades (See Failed Grade Policy in Grading Section of this Catalog) - Falsification, misrepresentation, or omission of significant facts at the time of enrollment - Failure to meet financial obligations related to the college - Failure to submit documents required for Admissions, Financial Aid or Academics - Failure to comply with the college's Code of Conduct or classroom rules - Failure to comply to the college's Academic Integrity policy - Failure to comply with the college's dress code upon warning - Possession, use or distribution of illicit drugs or alcohol - Possession of weapons on campus - Failure to meet the specific program requirements/recommendations as listed in the Admissions section of the Student Catalog - Failure to meet the specific program requirements to be placed in a clinical, practicum, or externship experience (such as providing documentation necessary for clinical or externship experience) - Suspension or dismissal from or refusal of Externship, Clinical or Practicum experience site for any reason, if applicable - Failure to obey safety and traffic laws while operating any vehicles or other equipment during AND outside of school hours, including but not limited to DUI violations (CDL program only). - Any other actions that the College may deem to be in violation of its policies and procedures.